nzakas/understandinges6/manuscript/13-Modules.md

 You must export any functionality you'd like to make available to consumers of a module.
 Variables, functions, and classes can all be exported, and there is also one default export allowed per module.
 After exporting, another module can import all or some of the exported names.
 These names act as if defined by `let`, and so operate as block bindings that cannot be redeclared in the same module.

 Modules need not export anything if they are manipulating something in the global scope.
 In that case, it's possible to import from such a module without introducing any bindings into the module scope.

+Because modules must run in a different mode, browsers introduced `<script type="module">` to signal that the source file or inline code should be executed as a module.
+Module files loaded with `<script type="module">` are loaded as if the `defer` attribute is applied to them, with modules executed in the order in which they appear in the containing document once the document is fully parsed.